 With a good posture the body is well-positioned and comfortable.
-A bad posture means the body is in a less than ideal position, which causes physical stress and pain.

 A go-ogle search for "good posture" returns lots of results (and side-view illustrations) but no clear winner in the definition department:

 The relative positioning of the head and joints.